zendrive/docs/api/api_endpoints.rst

     "score.focus_score", "Focus score of the trip."
     "score.zendrive_score", "Zendrive score of the trip."
     "speed_profile", "An array of tuples containing Driver's speed in MPH, timestamp (Unix timestamp since epoch in milliseconds) and Speed limit on the road segment.
 The array is in timestamp ascending order."
     "events", "An array containing a list of driving events that happened during the trip.
-The events are low level details that are reflected in scores.
-The events can be of a number types like **Speeding, Phone Use, Aggressive Acceleration, Hard Brake**."
+The events are low level details that are reflected in scores."
     "events[i].latitude_start", "Latitude of location where the event started."
     "events[i].longitude_start", "Longitude of location where the event started."
     "events[i].latitude_end", "Latitude of location where the event ended."
-    "events[i].longitude_end Longitude of location where the event ended."
+    "events[i].longitude_end", "Longitude of location where the event ended."
     "events[i].start_time", "Timestamp of when the event started in ISO format."
     "events[i].end_time", "Timestamp of when the event ended in ISO format."
-    "events[i].event_type", "Type of driving event."
+    "events[i].event_type", "Type of driving event.
+The possible types are **OverSpeeding, PhoneUse, AggressiveAcceleration, HardBrake**."

 Sample Response
 """""""""""""""